calvinbui/calvin.me/posts/2024/2024-04-27-cycling-part-1/index.md

 Inside the saddle bag, I have all my emergency and repair tools:

 - [Ridenow TPU Inner Tube](https://www.ridenowtech.com/?page_id=649&lang=en): In case I get a big puncture.
 Weighs 45g.
 - [Topeak Mini PT30 Multi-Tool](https://www.topeak.com/global/en/product/1339-MINI-PT30): has tubeless tyre repair tools and a removable chain breaker.
+It's important for a multi-tool to have a 2.5mm hex which is used in SRAM limit screws.
 - Tyre repair strips: Can be used with my multi-tool.
 - [Pedro Tire Levers](https://pedros.com/products/tire-levers): Most recommended tire levers
 - Protein bars